exarchou/Arduino-Projects/Arduino-DC-remote-control/README.md

 # Arduino DC remote control

-In this project I develop a project that allow Remote Control of the speed and direction of a DC Motor.
-I use an Arduino Nano, and components from the Elegoo Kit.
+In this project I developed a system that allows Remote Control of the speed and direction of a DC Motor.
+I used an Arduino Nano, and components from the Elegoo Kit.